Skip to content

 Class Description:

-This fun, supportive, mixed-level acting class has been ongoing and growing for 15 years.
+These fun, supportive, mixed-level acting classes have been ongoing and growing for 15 years.

 Each class series, participants are guided through a variety of warm-ups, ensemble acting games, discussions, and specific exercises for actors developed by Sanford Meisner.
 The Meisner technique first builds connection through attentive observation, listening, repetition, and allowing for moment-to-moment authentic responses.